metrorailings/OwlBlog/content/posts/week-4-insights-1.md

 Browns defensive line looks a bit more fierce this year now that Myles Garrett is completely healthy and Jadaveon Clowney can be that book-end rusher opposite Garrett.

 Cleveland's defensive linemen are swarming all over Kirk Cousins.
+Tak McKinley, Clowney, Myles Garrett...it seems like the whole Browns defensive front are having their way up front against Minnesota's offensive line.
+I'm honestly not sure if Stefanski has told his players all the weaknesses about the Vikings protection schemes.
+Then again...it seems like Cleveland's pass rushers are winning mostly with bull rushes and single-gap attacks.

 ***